-Recently, on 2nd October- Gandhi Jayanti I got an opportunity to explore the magnificent architectural heritage of Ahmedabad city.
+On Gandhi Jayanti 2nd October 2019, I’ve had the wonderful opportunity to explore the magnificent architectural heritage of Ahmedabad city.
 In July 2017, UNESCO declared the old historic city of Ahmedabad as India’s first World Heritage City.

 In the east of the Sabarmati river lays the walled city of Old Ahmedabad.
 Sultan Ahmed Shah found the city of Ahmedabad which is popularly known as “the Walled City”.
 A walk through the old city gives you a glimpse of the completely different aspects of architecture and heritage from the modern city of Ahmedabad.

 Let’s take a deep dive into the rich architectural heritage of Ahmedabad and know everything about the places I visited during this 2.5hr long Ahmedabad Heritage Walk.
-We all assembled for a15 minute brief introduction on the history of Ahmedabad by my friend and tourist guide Kavi Raval.
+We all assembled for a 15-minute brief introduction to the history of Ahmedabad by my friend and tourist guide Kavi Raval.

 The heritage walk started from Shri Swaminarayan Mandir, Kalupur and navigated through 20 historic sites and ended at the popular Jami Masjid.